Table of contents

 Semantics is defined by the study of meanings.

-In SEO terms, it means the practice of adding more meaning to your content by focusing more on topics over keywords.
+In SEO terms, it means the practice of adding more meaning to your content by focusing topics on keywords.

 The purpose of this is to extend your webpages reach and make it more relevant for searches, including all future searches.